podium/graphql_markdown/guides/config.md

 ## Local Development configuration

-This section describes the available configuration when working with the Uinta
+This section describes the available configuration when working with Graphql Markdown